The Clan Macpherson Museum in Newtonmore.

-The museum is located at the junction of the A86 Fort William Road and B9150 Perth Road, open 1 April to 31 October.
-Monday-Saturday 10.00am-5.00pm; Sunday 12.00pm-5.00pm.
-You can follow this link to Bing maps to aid you in getting directions.
-Admission is free, but donations in the collection boxes are most welcome to help keep the museum open.
+The Museum is located at the junction of the A86 Fort William Road and B9150 Perth Road, open 1 April to 31 October.
+Thursday to Monday: 11am to 1.30pm & 2-6pm, Wednesday: 2-6pm, Tuesday: closed.
+You can follow this link to Bing maps to aid you in getting directions or you can go to this page to get detailed instructions for travelling to see us by car, train, bus or cycling.

-An appointment may be made to visit out of normal hours by special arrangement with the Curator.
-In these cases a £5 charge per head is levied.
+Subject to the Curator's availability, an appointment may be made to visit out of normal hours by special arrangement.
+Admission is free, and donations to the collection boxes are most welcome.
 Assisted Wheelchair Access is certified by Visit Scotland.
 Disabled facilities include access, parking and toilets.
 The entire exhibition is at ground floor level.
 Arrangements to view items not on display may be made by prior appointment with the Curator.

-The MEM was concieved and implemented by Rod Clarke, a stalwart supporter of the Museum over many years.
+The MEM was conceived and implemented by Rod Clarke, a stalwart supporter of the Museum over many years.
 The Trustees and the Association would like to express their heartfelt thanks to him for this project.

 The Clan Macpherson Museum is owned and run by a registered charity, the Clan Macpherson Museum Trust (registered in Scotland, charity number SC020005).
 Visitors making use of the Museum either in Newtonmore or via the Web) for research and similar purposes are encouraged to consider making a donation to the Trust.
 Please send your donation to the Hon.
-Treasurer, details for whom can be found on the Association Officers page
+Treasurer, details for whom can be found on the Association Officers page.

-We are proud to be a Scottish Tourist Board Four Star Museum, have a TripAdvisor Certificate of Excellence, be Assisted Wheelchair Access Registered and an Accredited Museum
+We are proud to be a Scottish Tourist Board Four-Star Museum, have a TripAdvisor Certificate of Excellence, be Assisted Wheelchair Access Registered and an Accredited Museum.